-Archive of News and Information stored under the News category.
+Archive of News and Information stored under the All category.

 The Barrathon is a very special event.
 It takes place every year on the first weekend of July, usually one week before the Harris Half for those of you that might be interested in a cycling between them.
 It’s one of those wonderful community organised events and it feels like the whole of Barra gets involved!